gabeclass/cmdline_tools/README.md

 ## Authorship

 This workshop was prepared by Gabe Perez-Giz.
-It incorporates some elements from an earlier incarnation of this workshop by Ben Hicks and borrows some pieces from Jonathan Halverson.
+It incorporates some elements from an earlier incarnation of this workshop by Ben Hicks.